 - 10.1 We will, to the best of our ability, educate and promote safe food handling and hygiene in the children and families by: - i.
+Ensuring all staff have completed the Food Handling Basics course with NSW Food Authority.
+Kitchen staff, Nominated Supervisors and Second in Charge staff are required to hold a Food Safety Supervisor certificate.

-Provide food safety information from Safe Food Australia and NSW Food Authority. - ii.
-Encouraging parents to the best of our ability to continue our healthy eating message in their homes.
-This information will be provided upon enrolment and as new information becomes available. - iii.
-Encouraging educators to present themselves as role models.
-This means maintaining good personal nutrition and eating with the children at meal times. - iv.
-Providing nutrition and food safety training opportunities for all educators including an awareness of other cultures food habits. - 10.2 The bacteria that commonly cause food poisoning grow rapidly between 5°C and 60°C, this is commonly referred to as the "temperature danger zone".
+- ii.
+Educating children and families in food safety through role modelling, information sharing and clear guidelines in relevant policies. - 10.2 The bacteria that commonly cause food poisoning grow rapidly between 5°C and 60°C, this is commonly referred to as the "temperature danger zone".
 To keep food safe: - i.
 All food for children brought from home (Kids Uni iC only) will be immediately placed in the refrigerator provided in the service.
 Children's food will be removed from insulated containers before placing in the refrigerator. - ii.
 Staff will inspect food items when first brought into the Service to ensure they are in good order, for example, not in damaged packing, within their used by date period and at a correct temperature. - ii.
 Don't leave perishable foods in the temperature danger zone for longer than 2 hours. - iii.
 Foods will be stored at the correct temperature depending on the product.
 Cold foods need to be stored at less than 5 degrees (C) and frozen foods at minus 18 degrees (C).

-- Keep cold food in a fridge until ready to cook or serve, eg if you are serving salads keep them in the fridge until ready to serve. - iv.
+Keep cold food in a fridge until ready to cook or serve, eg if you are serving salads keep them in the fridge until ready to serve. - iv.
 Keep hot food in an oven or on a stove, above 60°C until ready to serve. - v.
 Refrigerate leftovers as soon as possible, within 2 hours.
 Food cools more quickly in smaller, shallow containers.
 If reheating leftovers, reheat to steaming hot. - vi.
 Never defrost foods on the bench top.
 Foods should be defrosted overnight in the fridge. - vii.
 Use a thermometer to make sure your fridge is below 5°C. Don't overload refrigerators, as this reduces cooling efficiency. - viii.
 All foods (dry, cold and frozen) will be used by the FIFO rule (first in, first out).
 This will allow a rotation of food to make sure older stock is used first. - ix.
 Store dry foods in sealed, air-tight containers. - x.
 Any food removed from its original container must be stored in a container with the used by date of the food written on it.
 The ingredients must also be listed with the date it was opened. - xi.
 Ensure the food storage area is well cleaned, ventilated, dry, pest free and not in direct sunlight. - xii.
 Prevent pests by cleaning spills as quickly as possible and removing garbage/waste frequently. - xiii.
 All foods are wrapped, covered, dated (used by date and date it entered the Service) and labelled. - xiv.
 Store foods on shelves, never on the floor including play dough material. - xv.
 Store raw and cooked foods separately.
 NEVER store raw foods on top of cooked foods as juices may drip down and contaminate the cooked food. - xvi.
 Store food once it has sufficiently cooled down.
-Foods cool quicker in smaller, shallow containers. - xvii.
-Fridges and freezers need to be cleaned regularly and fridge door seals checked to be in good repair. - xviii.
+Foods cool quicker in smaller, shallow - xvii.
+Fridges and freezers need to be cleaned regularly and fridge door seals checked to be in good repair.

+xviii.
 The operating temperature of the fridge and freezer need to be checked regularly and a record kept of this.